AdithyaMGanesh/SENTIMENT-ANALYSER/README.md

-#🧠 Sentiment Analysis App
+💬 Sentiment Analysis Web App

-A simple Flask web app that analyzes the sentiment of tweets using TextBlob.
+A Flask-based web application to detect sentiment from tweets using TextBlob

-***🛠️ Tools & Technologies Used***
+🧰 Tools & Technologies Used

-  Python – Programming language
+Python – Core programming language

-  Flask – Web framework
+Flask – Web framework for the backend

-  Pandas – Data handling
+TextBlob – For sentiment analysis

-  TextBlob – Sentiment analysis
+NLTK – Natural Language Toolkit (optional preprocessing)

-  NLTK – Text preprocessing (optional)
+Pandas – Data handling and manipulation

-  HTML/CSS – Frontend (basic)
+HTML/CSS – Basic frontend interface

-***📌 Features***
+📋 Project Features

-  Reads tweets from a CSV file
+✅ Read tweets from a .csv file

-  Analyzes each tweet's sentiment
+✅ Analyze sentiment using TextBlob

-  Classifies as Positive, Negative, or Neutral
+✅ Classify tweets as Positive, Negative, or Neutral

-  Displays results on a webpage
+✅ Display results on a simple web interface

 🚀 How to Run